 Hello everyone, my name is Pavel / Taj Sandeep Singh.
 My spiritual name resonates with being fearless and joyful.
 I like both names, call me as you like.
-I am originally from the Czech Republic and started yoga in my teens.
-I was also drawn to full moon meditations, men’s circles and Native American sweat lodges.
+I am originally from the Czech Republic and started yoga journey in my teens.
+After many years of Vinyasa yoga I got interested in Ashtanga yoga and later in Kundalini yoga.

 Why kundalini yoga?

 I believe that kundalini yoga is the most powerful tool known to human kind at this age.
 It is essentially a technology that everyone can acquire and that is helpful in many aspects such as tuning into your body and finding what does not work properly and then getting clear tools on how to work with it (eg. weak kidneys or thyroid); going through any block that has been created (eg. childhood traumas) or that you have created yourself in your mind; developing a neutral mind so you are becoming an observer to a situation rather then being dragged into the emotional turmoil.

 Kundalini yoga was first mentioned in the Vedas, it is truly an ancient practice thousands of years old.
 In the past there would be a master yogi and a student that would be given one kriya for his/her life.
 For example he/she would be given a mantra.
 Normally one would need to study Hatha yoga for many years before "qualyfying" to Kundalini yoga.